-- a.
-The Custodian may amend the custodial account (including retroactive amendments) by delivering to the depositor written notice of such amendment setting forth the substance and effective date of the amendment.
-The depositor shall be deemed to have consented to any such amendment not objected to in writing by the depositor within thirty (30) days of receipt of the notice, provided that no amendment shall cause or permit any part of the assets of the custodial account to be diverted to purposes other than for the exclusive benefit of the depositor or his or her beneficiaries. - b.
-The depositor may terminate the custodial account at any time by delivering to the Custodian a written notice of such termination. - c.
-The custodial account shall automatically terminate upon distribution to the depositor or his or her beneficiaries of its entire balance.
+(a) The Custodian may amend the custodial account (including retroactive amendments) by delivering to the Depositor written notice of such amendment setting forth the substance and effective date of the amendment.
+The Depositor shall be deemed to have consented to any such amendment not objected to in writing by the Depositor within thirty (30) days of receipt of the notice, provided that no amendment shall cause or permit any part of the assets of the custodial account to be diverted to purposes other than for the exclusive benefit of the Depositor or his or her beneficiaries.

+- (b) The Depositor may terminate the custodial account at any time by delivering to the Custodian a written notice of such termination. - (c) The custodial account shall automatically terminate upon distribution to the Depositor or his or her beneficiaries of its entire balance.

-3. Taxes and Custodial Fees
+3. Taxes and Custodial Fees.

 Any income taxes or other taxes levied or assessed upon or in respect of the assets or income of the custodial account and any transfer taxes incurred shall be paid from the custodial account.
-All administrative expenses incurred by the Custodian in the performance of its duties, including fees for legal services rendered to the Custodian, in connection with the custodial account, and the Custodian's compensation shall be paid from the custodial account, unless otherwise paid by the depositor or his or her beneficiaries.
+All administrative expenses incurred by the Custodian in the performance of its duties, including fees for legal services rendered to the Custodian, in connection with the custodial account, and the Custodian's compensation shall be paid from the custodial account, unless otherwise paid by the Depositor or his or her beneficiaries.
 Sufficient shares will be liquidated from the custodial account to pay such fees and expenses.

-The Custodian's fees are set forth in Section 3 of the General Information section at the beginning of this booklet.
+The Custodian's fees are set forth in Section 3 of the General Information Section at the beginning of this booklet.
 Extraordinary charges resulting from unusual administrative responsibilities not contemplated by the schedule will be subject to such additional charges as will reasonably compensate the Custodian.
-Fees will be charged for any liquidation including transferring to a successor trustee or custodian.
-The fee will be taken from the remaining balance of the account in the event of a partial liquidation.
-The fee will be taken from the proceeds in the event of a total liquidation and the balance of the account will be forwarded in accordance with the depositor's instructions.
+Fees for refund of excess contributions, transferring to a successor trustee or custodian, or redemption/reinvestment of Investment Company Shares will be deducted from the refund or redemption proceeds and the remaining balance will be remitted to the Depositor, or reinvested or transferred in accordance with the Depositor's instructions.

-4. Reports and Notices
+4. Reports and Notices.

-- a.
-The Custodian shall keep adequate records of transactions it is required to perform hereunder.
-After the close of each calendar year, the Custodian shall provide to the depositor or his or her legal representative a written report or reports reflecting the transactions effected by it during such year and the assets and liabilities of the custodial account at the close of the year. - b.
-All communications or notices shall be deemed to be given upon receipt by the Custodian at: U.S. Bank NA, P.O.
-Box 701, Milwaukee, Wisconsin 53201-0701 or the depositor at his or her most recent address shown in the Custodian's records.
-The depositor agrees to advise the Custodian promptly, in writing, of any change of address.
+(a) The Custodian shall keep adequate records of transactions it is required to perform hereunder.
+After the close of each calendar year, the Custodian shall provide to the Depositor or his or her legal representative a written report or reports reflecting the transactions effected by it during such year and the assets and liabilities of the custodial account at the close of the year. (b) All communications or notices shall be deemed to be given upon receipt by the Custodian at: Reynolds Funds, Inc. ^c/0 U.S. Bancorp Fund Services, LLC, P.O.
+Box 701, Milwaukee, Wisconsin 53201-0701 or the Depositor at his or her most recent address shown in the Custodian's records.
+The Depositor agrees to advise the Custodian promptly, in writing, of any change of address.

-5. Designation of Beneficiary
+5. Designation of Beneficiary.

-The depositor may designate a beneficiary or beneficiaries to receive benefits from the custodial account in the event of the depositor's death.
-In the event the depositor has not designated a beneficiary, or if all beneficiaries shall predecease the depositor, the following persons shall take in the order named:
+The Depositor may designate a beneficiary or beneficiaries to receive benefits from the custodial account in the event of the Depositor's death.
+In the event the Depositor has not designated a beneficiary, or if all beneficiaries shall predecease the Depositor, the following persons shall take in the order named:

-- a. the spouse of the depositor; - b. if the spouse shall predecease the depositor or if the depositor does not have a spouse, then to the depositor's estate.
+- (a) the spouse of the Depositor; - (b) if the spouse shall predecease the Depositor or if the Depositor does not have a spouse, then to the Depositor's estate.